TIY-Rails-1507/Git/README.md

 New one:

-$ git config --global alias.hist "log --oneline --decorate --all"
+$ git config --global alias.hist "log --oneline --decorate --graph --all"

 Time for branching madness!!!